hacking-hr/hacking-hr/meetups/5/PITCHME.md

 ## LTs

 1. TBA
-  - by threetreeslight from Repro
+  - by Masaru Takei from Schoo

 1. TBA
-  - by ryukku from Speee
+  - by Keisuke Nakatani from ORSO

 1. TBA
-  - by Keisuke Nakatani from ORSO
+  - by Aya Shibaki from Roseau Pensant

 ---

 ## LTs

 1. TBA
-  - by Aya Shibaki from Roseau Pensant
+  - by ryukku from Speee

 1. TBA
   - by Nabeharu from feedforce

 1. TBA
-  - by Masaru Takei from Schoo
+  - by Akishi Tanaka from KAYAC

 ---